h2oai/h2ogpt/README.md

 ## h2oGPT - The world's best open source GPT

-Come join the movement to make the world's best open source GPT led by H2O.ai!
+Our goal is to make the world's best open source GPT!

-### Goals
+### Current state

+Open-source repository with commercially usable code (Apache v2) to:
-1. Curate high-quality open-source instruct data for fine-tuning
+1. Generate datasets for fine-tuning LLMs (including prompt engineering)
-2. Develop robust and performant training/inference code using best practices
-3. Create state-of-the-art open-source fine-tuned LLM models
+2. Fine-tune LLMs on commodity hardware and enterprise GPU servers (single or multi node)
+3. Run a chatbot on a GPU server
-4. Democratize knowledge about the creation and usage of LLM models
+4. Evaluate and compare the performance of fine-tuned LLMs
-5. Get community contributions

-### Plan

-1. Start with fully open source Apache 2.0 models EleutherAI--gpt-j-6B, EleutherAI--gpt-neox-20b,
-   GPT-NeoXT-Chat-Base-20B, etc.
-2. Open-Source Instruct Data: Collect and curate high quality data with instruction and response interaction sequences
-3. Prompt Engineering: Convert plain text into question/answer or command/response format
-4. Fine-tune LLM models using 8-bit and LoRA for speed and memory efficiency
-5. Create GUIs, validation tools, APIs for integration with other software
+5. Create shareable APIs for a chatbot

-6. Submit data and models to HuggingFace with 100% permissive license
-7. Collect feedback from community
+### Roadmap items

+1. High-performance distributed training (using DeepSpeed or similar)
+2. Pre-training of foundation models on hundreds of billions of tokens or more
+3. State-of-the-art LLM.
+Improve code completion, reasoning, factual correctness, reduced repetitions, hallucinations and other common issues that most LLMs share.
+4. Integration with end-user applications and low/no-code platforms using LLMs

 Original training code is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/).